 Management and Nutrition of the Lactating Ewe and Young Lambs

-Scott P. Greiner and Mark Wahlberg, Extension Animal Scientists, VA Tech
+Scott P. Greiner & Mark L. Wahlberg, Extension Animal Scientists, VA Tech

-Nutrition: Growth rate of lambs from birth to weaning is largely determined by milk production of the ewe, which emphasizes the importance of good nutritional management during this period.
+Nutrition: In winter-lambing production systems, the flock is typically managed to provide rapid early growth of lambs for early marketing.
+Growth rate of lambs from birth to weaning is largely determined by milk production of the ewe, which emphasizes the importance of good nutritional management during this period.
 Lactation is also a period in which there is opportunity to control feed costs by feeding ewes according to the number of lambs nursing.
-During lactation, the ewe's nutritional requirements for both energy and protein are at the highest level of the whole production cycle of the ewe.
-Therefore, the highest quality hays should be utilized during this time.
+During lactation, the ewe's nutritional requirements for both energy and protein are at their highest level.
+Therefore, the highest quality hays available should be utilized during this time.
 Alfalfa hay is an excellent feedstuff during lactation due to its relatively high energy and protein density relative to other forages.
 In most cases, a grain-protein supplement (such as corn-soybean meal) will also need to be fed in addition to the highest quality hay available.
 The needed protein content of this grain mix will vary depending on quality of the hay utilized.
 Generally, total rations should be formulated to contain 70% TDN and 14% protein for lactation (Table 2).
 Table 1 demonstrates the significant differences in nutrient requirements of ewes nursing single vs. twins vs. triplets.
 As mentioned previously, milk production of the ewe is influenced by nutrition.
 Research conducted at Michigan State University by Dr. Margaret Benson showed that feed intake was the most important nutritional factor affecting milk production.
 Therefore, diets that are nutrient-dense and highly palatable will enhance milk production.
-High quality grass-legume pasture can satisfy the requirements for both energy and protein of ewes in early lactation.
-Management to ensure adequate forage availability is crucial, along with free-choice availability of a properly formulated free-choice mineral supplement.

-An important aspect of nutritional management is knowing the quality of forages that will be utilized, most importantly hay.
-To properly balance rations and formulate diets, an accurate forage analysis should be conducted on all harvested feeds (hays and silage).
+An important aspect of nutritional management is accurately determining the quality of forages that will be utilized, most importantly hay.
+To properly balance rations and formulate diets, a forage analysis should be conducted on all harvested feeds (hays and silage).
 There can be significant variation in hays harvested from the same field from one year to the next, and from one cutting to another.
-Having accurate feed analysis will save feed costs and will certainly improve the ability to adequately manage the nutrition of the flock.
+Having accurate forage analysis may save feed costs and will certainly improve the ability to adequately manage the nutrition of the flock.

-Creep Feeding: Creep feeding is the practice of providing young lambs while still nursing the ewe a source of feed that the ewe cannot access.
-Thus, it supplements the milk produced by the ewe and can provide valuable supplemental weight gain.
+Creep Feeding: Creep feeding is the practice of providing young lambs supplemental grain while still nursing the ewe.
+Thus, creep feeding supplements the milk produced by the ewe and can provide valuable added weight gain.
 This added weight gain has the most economic value for lambs managed in an intensive, early weaning production system where lambs will be maintained in a dry-lot all the way to market weight.
-Conversely, for lambs that will be developed on pasture throughout the spring and summer, creep feeding would be of less value due to the relative expense of this early weight gain (which may be later attained on forage).
+Conversely, for lambs that will be developed on pasture throughout the spring and summer, creep feeding is of little value due to the relative expense of this early weight gain (which may be later attained on forage).
 Creep feeding also is beneficial for flocks with a high number of multiple births, or flocks with ewes having limited milk production.

 The creep ration need not be expensive or complex.
 The principle behind creep feeding is to stimulate lambs to eat and therefore promote weight gain.
 Therefore, highly palatable feeds must be provided.
 At a young age, lambs prefer feeds that are finely ground and have a small particle size.
 Feedstuffs high in palatability for young lambs include soybean meal, ground corn, sweet feeds, and alfalfa hay.
 These feeds should be replaced daily to keep fresh.
 A simple mixture of 80-85% ground or cracked corn and 15-20% soybean meal, with free choice high quality alfalfa hay is a very palatable early creep ration.
 The feed being fed to the ewes may also be included free choice in the creep feeder.
 Early in the creep feeding period, stimulating intake is of primary concern.
 These diets should be formulated to contain 20% crude protein.